prethora/typescript_smtp_email_aggregator_relay/README.md

 The script will keep running and receive/forward as many messages as you send it, just Ctrl+C to end it.

 If it all works out, the script is configured and ready.
-If you make any changed to the `config.yaml` while running the script, you have to of course end it and re-run for the changes to take effect.
+If you make any changes to the `config.yaml` while running the script, you have to of course end it and re-run for the changes to take effect.

 ## Setting up as daemon